KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. Information: There are updates for 3 dependencie(s):
-   - jquery             ^3.3.1  →   ^3.7.1
-   - jquery-ui-dist    ^1.12.1  →  ^1.13.3
-   - jquery.tabulator   ^3.4.3  →   ^3.5.3

 ### [MMM-Tado by WouterEekhout](https://github.com/WouterEekhout/MMM-Tado)